tpeo/ChronicleSuite/frontend/chronicle-suite/README.md

-# Getting Started with Create React App
+# ChronicleSuite Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This software was built with React.

 ## Available Scripts